pegaseehorn/nilearn_notebook/_sources/book/fMRI_analysis_with_nilearn/1_Setup.md

   name: python3
 ---

-We can either run the code locally with Python installed on our own machine, or utilise the universities' High Performance Cluster.
+We can either run the code locally with Python installed on our own machine, or utilise the universities' High Performance Compute (HPC) cluster.
 Two options are described in this Jupyter Notebook.

 # Setup coding environment